-How Understanding Scarcity Can Help Build a Culture of Health (28:47): Harvard economist and TED speaker Sendhil Mullainathan chats with host Lori Melichar about how the ideas in his book with co-author Eldar Shafir, Scarcity: The New Science of Having Less and How It Defines Our Lives, apply to transforming health and health care.
+How Understanding Scarcity Can Help Build a Culture of Health (28:47): Harvard economist and TED speaker Sendhil Mullainathan chats with host Lori Melichar about how the ideas in his book with co-author Eldar Shafir, Scarcity: Why Having Too Little Means So Much, apply to transforming health and health care.

 Personal Essay: When Life Goes Wrong, Health Goes Wrong (46:41): “We need to formally acknowledge that helping someone survive a divorce is just as important as helping someone with their diabetes,” argues entrepreneur and speaker Alexandra Drane in her personal vision for building a Culture of Health.
 Read the Burden of Stress report highlighted in this segment.

 Did you enjoy what you heard?
 Subscribe to Pioneering Ideas on iTunes and don’t miss an episode.

 Join the conversation: comment here or share your thoughts at #RWJFPodcast on Twitter.

 “We never say, let's evaluate the impact of heating assistance on drug adherence.
 What would that even mean?"

 Meet The Host

 Lori Melichar, a labor economist, is a director at the Foundation where she focuses on discovering, exploring and learning from cutting-edge ideas with the potential to help create a Culture of Health.

 What If?
 Shifting Perspectives to Change the World